obriensergey/obriensergey.github.io/README.md

 </a>
 <br><br>

 *I'm a 23-year-old iOS developer from Ukraine, who loves open source.
-I mainly code in Swift and Python, but I am always learning.*
+I mainly code in Swift, but I am always learning.*

 <br>